mit-rss/final_challenge2026/README.md

 ### Tips

-Mrs. Puff's Boating Test is meant to be open-ended.
+Mrs. Puff's Boating School is meant to be open-ended.
 You should make use of techniques you believe will best solve the problem.

 Here are some things you may consider in developing your approach: